jmebia/mock-checkout-sample/README.md

 ### The APIs

 > Dev notes: In the checkout's method, I have a post request inside that calls for a fake coinbase api.
-It is commented since it will always result in an error.
+It is commented out and replace with mock response variables since it will always result in an error.
 As of taking this exam, I also have no idea what would a coinbase payload look like so I just put an imaginary payment API payload.

 #### Checkout

-Sample request body for `localhost:8000/api/checkout`:
+Sample request body for `/api/checkout`:

 ```
 {